 Ex Officio Members absent: Lynne Bielaski

-Executive Session Review, discussion and recommendation for CMAC Director Contract with Alan Lauba.
+Executive Session: Review, discussion and recommendation for CMAC Director Contract with Alan Lauba.

 Motion by F. Wurden 2nd by D. Greenshields for approval of new 3 year contract as presented and amended for Program Director between CMAC and Alan Lauba.